NanomatchGmbH/nanoscope-docs/docs/source/user_guide/simulation_setup.rst

     4. Switch to the Engines Tab and set `Memory per CPU (MB)`

+.. _simulation_gsp:

 d.
 SOP/GSP analysis
 ~~~~~~~~~~~~~~~~~~~~~~~
 To compute the spontaneous orientation potential (SOP), also called giant surface potential (GSP) of a deposited thin film, add the `GSPAnalysis` module as depicted in the figure below.
-An example study is available :ref:`science_publications_here `
+An example study is available in the publications: :ref:`science_publications_gsp`

     .. figure:: simulation_setup/simulation_setup_GSP.png
        :alt: Workflow for GSP analysis